Spice-E : Structural Priors in 3D Diffusion using Cross-Entity Attention: Method

 \section{Method}

 In this section, we introduce \methodName, an approach for incorporating structural priors in pretrained 3D diffusion models.
 We first review concepts related to the self-attention layers within a transformer-based diffusion model (Section \ref{sec:prel}).
 We then introduce Cross-Entity Attention, the core component of our approach (Section \ref{sec:arch}).
-Finally, we describe how to apply it in transformer-based 3D diffusion models, as exemplified by \shapE{}~\cite{jun2023shap} (Section \ref{sec:shap-e}, Figure \ref{fig:architecture_general}).
+Finally, we describe how to apply it in a transformer-based 3D diffusion model (Section \ref{sec:shap-e}, Figure \ref{fig:architecture_general}).